TeleAI-mcp/super-health-tracker-uavg/README.md

-# super-health-tracker-uavg
+# Super Health Tracker Uavg

-A health and fitness tracking system for modern development workflows
+A health and fitness tracking system for modern development workflows.